The Best Cat Grooming Gloves (Review) in 2020

 The Asenku pet gloves are made from 3D mesh lightweight elastic spandex that is breathable and dries very quickly so they can be used both in dry and wet conditions.
-Featuring an ergonomic five fingers design, they’re precise enough for smaller body areas, including face and tail.
+Featuring an ergonomic five fingers design, they’re precise enough for smaller body areas, including your kitty’s face and tail.

 BPA-free silicone rounded nubs